sakai-mirror/melete/readme/readme.txt

 	To build and deploy(using Maven version 2), run 'mvn clean install sakai:deploy'

+	Note: If you are using sakai version other than 2.5.0 before building change the version in pom.xml.
+The default version in pom.xml is <version>2.5.0</version>.
+Sakai version can be obtained from master/pom.xml from version element.

 	NOTE: For Oracle, you will need to apply a patch to handle NULL values.
 There is no patch available for Melete 2.6.Feel free to contact us at dev@etudes.org for melete-2.4.5 patch that you can work from.

 6. Database Configuration